Stuwert/blog/src/serverless.md

 - How do I create a template for re-use?
 - How do I name or create different environments with Serverless?
 - How can I automatically recompile shared dependencies in a shared package?
-- What is Architect and STS?
+- What is Architect and SST?
 - How do I construct a Step Function?
 - Can I orchestrate a series of Serverless Templates?
+- Use data pipeline resolvers instead of